Number: ADMIN 030

 8. Continuing education and communication.

 This Policy works in conjunction with, and does not amend or replace, the Post Issuance Tax Compliance Procedures for Tax-Exempt Bonds administratively adopted by CWI on September 25, 2018 (the “Compliance Procedures”).
-CWI officials, faculty and staff shall refer to the Post-Issuance Compliance Procedures (Appendix E) and Post-Issuance Compliance Checklist (Appendix F) in carrying out this Policy.
+CWI officials, faculty and staff shall refer to the Post-Issuance Compliance Procedures (Appendix E) and the Post-Issuance Compliance Checklist as identified by bond documentation in carrying out this Policy.

 Definition